hadithmv/hadithmv.github.io/README.md

 <br>

 <p align="center"><i>
-  - In the Name of Allah, the Entirely Merciful, the Especially Merciful -</i>
+  - In the Name of Allah, Ar-Rahman, Ar-Raheem -</i>
 </p>
 <br>